thisisehyas/Heart-Disease-Classification-KNN/README.md

 - Evaluating model performance using standard metrics

 The final KNN model achieved **88–89% accuracy** while balanced in performance for both classes.

+## Motivation

+This project was created to practice building a complete machine learning pipeline using a real medical dataset.
+I chose the UCI Heart Disease dataset because it is a well-known benchmark in data science and provides a good mix of features for preprocessing, feature selection, and model training.

+The main goal was to develop a clean and reproducible workflow that includes data preparation, exploratory analysis, PCA visualization, and tuning a KNN classifier.

 ## **Dataset**